-\leftarrow 14.1 VOLUME I - AERODROME DESIGN AND OPERATIONS, 9TH EDITION
+14.1 VOLUME I - AERODROME DESIGN AND OPERATIONS, 9TH EDITION

 Reference Difference Remarks

 Chapter 2

+The measuring and reporting of taxiway centre line points is only applicable on aerodromes equipped with an ILS.
 Electronic aeronautical maps and electronic NOTAM will only be used on large aerodromes for commercial air transport op- erations.

-Chapter 4

-Reference Difference Remarks 4.2.19 A new object or extension of an existing object of the Air Navigation Service Provider can be permitted to penetrate a transitional surface when, in the opinion of the appropriate authority, after aeronautical study it is determined that the object would not significantly affect the safety of operations of aeroplanes.
+Reference Difference Remarks Chapter 4 4.2.19 A new object or extension of an existing object of the Air Navigation Service Provider can be permitted to penetrate a transitional surface when, in the opinion of the appropriate authority, after aeronautical study it is determined that the object would not significantly affect the safety of operations of aeroplanes.
 To accommodate the use of re- mote tower operations on aero- dromes in cases where limited physical space is available at an aerodrome or due to other special conditions, a penetration of the transitional surfaces can be permitted by the appropriate authority.
 Chapter 5 5.4.2.8 For non-instrument or non-precision runways a runway designator sign can be located only at the left side of the runway holding position.
 For VFR operations it is con- sidered sufficient if the runway designation sign is located at the side of the pilot of the air- craft.
 Chapter 9 9.2.21 - 9.2.25 The recommendations 9.2.21 up to and including 9.2.24 are not applicable for aerodromes in the aerodrome category for rescue and firefighting 1 to 3.
 It is not considered necessary to have reserve supplies of foam concentrate or comple- mentary agent for vehicle replen- ishment purposes for aero- dromes in the aerodrome cat- egory for rescue and firefighting 1 to 3.
 9.2.45 The provision of respiratory equipment is not necessary at aerodromes in the aerodrome category for rescue and firefighting 1 to 3.
 It is not necessary to provide respiratory equipment at aero- dromes in the aerodrome cat- egory for rescue and firefighting 1 to 3, because personnel at these aerodromes is not trained in the use of this equipment.

-← 14.2 VOLUME II - HELIPORTS, 5TH EDITION
+14.2 VOLUME II - HELIPORTS, 5TH EDITION